estark37/estark37.github.io/_posts/2020-10-24-strict-transport-security-vs-https-resource-records-the-showdown.md

 is deployed for the domain in question and whether the client is using a resolver that validates DNSSEC.
-DNSSEC is a system for authenticating the data served via DNS, but it’s spottily deployed, 20 years after it came into existence.
-I can’t seem to find a canonical, up-to-date data source about how widely it’s deployed (please send me pointers if you know of any)[^1].
+DNSSEC is a system for authenticating the data served via DNS, but it’s spottily deployed, 20 years after it came into existence. ~~I can’t seem to find a canonical, up-to-date data source about how widely it’s deployed (please send me pointers if you know of any)[^1].~~ _Update Oct 26_: Warren Kumari and [Brian Dickson](https://twitter.com/panvore) pointed me to some [APNIC data](https://stats.labs.apnic.net/dnssec) which suggests that about 35% of clients are using a DNSSEC-validating resolver.
 In theory, if all the relevant zone administrators used DNSSEC to sign their records, and the client’s resolver validated those signatures, then only the client’s first-hop resolver could prevent the https:// upgrade.
 Any other malicious resolver along the path would not be able to forge an HTTPS RR (or lack thereof) that passes DNSSEC validation.
 I’m not sure how common this level of DNSSEC deployment is in practice these days, though it seems that a few years ago it was quite [uncommon](https://www.usenix.org/system/files/conference/usenixsecurity13/sec13-paper_lian.pdf).

+_Update Oct 26:_ Brian Dickson also points out that clients can do DNSSEC validation themselves to remove trust from even the first-hop resolver, though I believe this is quite uncommon in practice.

 ### Attacking the first visit